EtzionR/Finding-Mountaintops-using-DL/README.md

 - **East:** 8.878750
 - **West:** 7.250417

 To build the model, we will use **DTM**, which was produced as part of the [SRTM](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission) project.
 The data downloaded from this website [srtmdata](http://srtm.csi.cgiar.org/srtmdata/) and transferred to a **numpy matrix**.
-The file contain a grid of points which each point value indicates its **height** in meters above sea level.
+The martix contain a grid of points which each point value indicates its **height** in meters above sea level.
 The **tops** matrix, contain 1955 rows, 1414 columns and a total of **2,764,370** height points.
 The file save as [**tops.npy**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/tops.npy).
 Now, we plot the tops matrix:

 ![contour](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/contour.png)

-In order to illustrate the height values of the various points, we chose to present in 3D the [**Matterhorn Mountain**](https://www.google.com/maps/place/Matterhorn/@45.973403,7.6841342,5771m/) area.
-The data present using a customized version of code **3d-graph-gif**, the full documentation can be found here: [**create-3d-graph-gif**](https://github.com/EtzionR/create-3d-graph-gif):
+In order to illustrate the height values of the points, we chose to present in 3D the specific area from the matrix.
+The selcted area is [**Matterhorn Mountain**](https://www.google.com/maps/place/Matterhorn/@45.973403,7.6841342,5771m/) area.
+The data present using a adapt version of the **3d-graph-gif** code, full documentation can be found here: [**create-3d-graph-gif**](https://github.com/EtzionR/create-3d-graph-gif):

 ![Matterhorn](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/Matterhorn.gif)

-The file [**tags.csv**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/tags.csv) contains the labels of each point: **'top'=1** for a mountain peak and **'top'=0** not a mountain peak.
-Using this tagging, we will extract the location of each point in the matrix [**tops.npy**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/tops.npy).
+The file [**tags.csv**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/tags.csv) contains the labels of each point: **'top'=1** means mountain peak and **'top'=0** means not a mountain peak.
+Using this tagging, we will extract the location (row + column) of each point in the matrix [**tops.npy**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Data/tops.npy).
 In order to identify whether each point is a peak or not, we will process each point together with The height points that surround it, so we get for each tagged point a **19X19 matrix**.
 An example of such a matrix (showing a mountaintop point) can be seen here:

 ![example 1](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/exm1.png)

-Now, based on the tagged labels (Y) and the array of the matrices (X), we will perform the model training, based on 90% of the data we have.
-This is the model structure we built:
+Now, based on the tagged labels (Y) and the array of matrices (X), we will perform the model training, based on 90% of the data we have.
+This is the model structure:

 ![model](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/model.png)